Download this Travel article for your publication or website

 What is great about this type of cruising is the absence of frills but not of comfortable luxury.
 You can still enjoy an en-suite cabin, good food and onboard recreation amenities.
 Although the latter can never compare with the larger-than-life offering of mass market cruises, the good company and adventure more than makes up for it.

-Be prepared to pay
+Be prepared to pay for an expedition cruise

-To enjoy this once in a lifetime adventure, be prepared to pay a few for it.
+To enjoy this once in a lifetime adventure, be prepared to pay for it.
 The small size of vessel and the unique itineraries command top dollar.
 Also, it is wise to book way in advance.
 Trips such as these are usually arranged more than a year before to take into consideration changes of the weather and migratory seasons.
 Keep your schedule flexible for last minute changes that are sometimes inevitable.

-Some of the most interesting parts of the globe frequented by expedition cruising includes Antarctica where you can get a glimpse of colossal icebergs and walk among thousands of penguins.
+Some of the most interesting parts of the globe frequented by expedition cruising include Antarctica where you can get a glimpse of colossal icebergs and walk among thousands of penguins.
 Spitsbergen Island in Norway is another favourite where you can watch walruses and polar bears in a hunting frenzy.
 These are just some of the exotic regions that expedition cruising makes accessible to travelers who are eager to answer the call of adventure.